• Skip to primary navigation

 To make the jerky last as long as possible, curing salt will really help along with keeping in air tight containers.
 I have put together a page on storing beef jerky and steps you can take to make your jerky have an extended shelf life.

-This Original Beef Jerky has a rich meat taste brought out by the simple ingredients and finishes with a nice pepper taste.
+This Original Beef Jerky recipe has a rich meat taste brought out by the simple ingredients and finishes with a nice pepper taste.
 The curing salt definitely adds to the smokehouse beef jerky flavor we are all accustomed to.

 Not a fan of curing salts?
 Not to worry, you can leave out this ingredient if you choose.
 As I mentioned earlier, most of the recipes I make do NOT call for curing salt.
-Just make sure that you heat the meat to 160° to prevent any bacteria along with the possibility of becoming sick.

 Old Pro Tips: